mkaszubowski/reefpoints/source/posts/2016-05-27-narwin-pack-the-postcss-package.md

 In my last blog post, [Why DockYard transitioned to PostCSS](https://dockyard.com/blog/2016/02/11/transition-to-postcss), I explained why our UXD team adopted [PostCSS](https://github.com/postcss/postcss) into our development process.

 During the transition process we realized it would be best to only use PostCSS plugins that meet two criteria:

 - Encourages DRY CSS
 - Simplifies our development process

 That’s when [narwin-pack](https://github.com/DockYard/narwin-pack) was born, An easy-to-use PostCSS package that holds all six of our plugins in one easy-to-use package.

 Having many plugins bundled into one package that can easily be included in our projects is valuable to our team.
-It gives our UXD team a structured environment in which to develop CSS.
+It gives our UXD team a structured environment to develop CSS.

 If another UX developer wants to add a plugin to narwin-pack a discussion is had within the narwin-pack repository and we discuss the pros and cons of using that plugin.
 If everyone agrees that a plugin is needed then it will be added to narwin-pack.

 PostCSS has options for hundreds of plugins that you can include in your project.
-Having only one package to use for our projects provides consistency, knowing that every developeri within out team will be using the same plugins.
+Having only one package to use for our projects provides consistency, knowing that every developer within out team will be using the same plugins.

 The plugins in narwin-pack are as follows: